Geometrization of the scalar matter: Quantum Theory

 The appearance of the differential equation (\ref{Riccati}) is not surprising.
+It is a consequence of using coordinate space for quantization.
 The scalar quantum of the Klein-Gordon field satisfies $\omega^2 = k^2 + m^2$.
-In the same way, the quantum of the geometric scalar field follows (\ref{Riccati}). $\Phi$ has a single degree of freedom.
-Therefore the quantum is scalar. $\Pi$ is a collection of creation and annihilation operators.
-But $\Phi$ depends non-linearly on creation and annihilation operators.
+Similarly, the quantum of the geometric scalar field follows $frequency = \scriptstyle \sqrt{\frac{32}{3\zeta^{2}}} \partial_C\left((-G)^{\frac{1}{4}} n^C\right) - \omega (-G)^{\frac{1}{4}} $ with $\omega$ being solution to (\ref{Riccati}). $\Phi$ has a single degree of freedom.
+Therefore the quantum is scalar. $\Pi$ is a collection of creation and destruction operators.
+But $\Phi$ depends non-linearly on creation and annihilation operators.\\ \textbf{Momentum:} The momentum operator defined using stress tensor

+does not share eigenstates with the Hamiltonian operator.
+This is because $\Phi$ depends non-linearly on creation and annihilation operators.
+Therefore the quantum with a particular 3-metric does not have well-defined momentum at the quantum level.\\ \textbf{Measurement:} What is measured is the 3-metric and not the position of the quantum.
+Assume that the quantum state is `prepared' in the superposition of several 3-geometries.
+On the measurement, we can observe only one 3-geometry.
+Quantum mechanically, there is no limit on how fast the quantum can change its 3-geometry.
+It is because energy eigenstates are not momentum eigenstates.
+Whereas in the standard quantum field theories in the flat space-time, the quantum with definite energy has definite momentum but does not have a well-defined position.